 I would not recommend using floppy disks (as a method of backing up your data) since they are slow and do not have the capacity for storing large files.

-If you use Windows XP Professional and upwards, you can learn how to backup and recover your information by using the Backup Utility provided.
+If you are using Windows XP Professional and up to Windows 10, you can learn how to backup and recover your information by using the Backup Utility provided.

 Here are some backup tips: